Barca stuns PSG 6-1 in astonishing comeback

 (CNN)Its motto is "More than a club" and Spain's Barcelona produced more than a result routing France's Paris Saint-Germain 6-1 to qualify for the Champions League quarterfinals.

-Having lost the first-leg 4-0 in Paris, few had given Barca a chance of reaching the last eight.
+Having lost the first-leg 4-0 in Paris, few had given Barca a chance of reaching the last eight given no side had previously overturned such a deficit in the history of the competition.

-Luis Enrique's side made a barnstorming start and early in the second half a Lionel Messi penalty gave them a 3-0 lead in the Camp Nou.
+But Luis Enrique's side made a barnstorming start to the match and early in the second half a Lionel Messi penalty gave them a 3-0 lead in the Camp Nou.

-Just past the hour Uruguayan striker Edison Cavani's volley put PSG back in control.
+The home side were coasting, but just past the hour Uruguayan striker Edison Cavani's volley seemingly put PSG back in control, with Barca needing to score three more times, given the French side now had a crucial away goal.

 However, with two minutes of normal time remaining Neymar's exquisite free-kick gave Barca renewed hope and two goals in stoppage time completed the most incredible of comebacks.